Mixed martial arts in the United States: History

 In 1993, the Gracie family introduced their form of Brazilian jiu-jitsu to the US.
 This led to the creation of the Ultimate Fighting Championship (UFC) and begun with the UFC 1 event, held in Denver in November 1993.
 The sport was initially criticized for being too violent and brutal.

 The sport of mixed martial arts was banned in 1997 in New York.
 At one time the sport was banned in most parts of the United States, which was spearheaded by John McCain who called MMA human cockfighting.

 In September 2000, the New Jersey State Athletic Control Board began to allow mixed martial arts in New Jersey.
 This would be the basis of Unified Rules of Mixed Martial Arts.

 West Virginia became the 44th state to regulate mixed martial arts on March 24, 2011.
 On March 8, 2012, Wyoming became the 45th state to regulate MMA.
 On May 4, 2012, it was announced that Vermont had become the 46th state to regulate MMA.
 Legislation allowing MMA in Connecticut came into effect on October 1, 2013, making it the 47th state to regulate the sport.

 On March 22, 2016, the New York State Assembly voted to lift the State's 1997 ban on MMA and on April 14, 2016 Governor Andrew Cuomo signed the bill legalizing and regulating the sport into law.
 New York was the last state to legalize the sport in the United States.

-The two most prominent promotions are UFC and Bellator.
-Other promotions include: Professional Fighters League in Washington D.C., Cage Fury Fighting Championships in New Jersey, King of the Cage in Southern California, Resurrection Fighting Alliance in Kearney, Nebraska, Legacy Fighting Championships based out of Houston, Texas, Titan Fighting Championship based out of Kansas City, Kansas.
+The two most prominent promotions are UFC and Bellator (Up until the PFL bought Bellator in 2023.).
+Other promotions include: Professional Fighters League in Washington, D.C., Cage Fury Fighting Championships in New Jersey, King of the Cage in Southern California, Resurrection Fighting Alliance in Kearney, Nebraska, Legacy Fighting Championships based out of Houston, Texas, Titan Fighting Championship based out of Kansas City, Kansas.

 Women's MMA

-The first recorded US female competition was at an IFC 4 on March 28, 1997.
+The first recorded American female competition was at an IFC 4 on March 28, 1997.
 This was soon followed by an IFC four women tournament sanctioned by the Louisiana Boxing and Wrestling Commission on September 5, 1997 in Baton Rouge.

 All female Mixed Martial Arts Organization Invicta FC is based out of Enka, North Carolina.

 Television

 The UFC is the most popular MMA organization in the United States and is broadcast on ESPN.
-Its major rival for viewers is Bellator which is broadcast on Showtime.
+Its major rival for viewers is PFL which is broadcast on ESPN.